 T'ai Chi Chih is a mindful, moving meditation.

-April Leffler will lead attendees in the museum courtyard for 19 slow moving, meditative movements.
+April Leffler will lead attendees in 19 slow moving, meditative movements.
 T'ai Chi Chih for a wonderful way to center and balance oneself.
 No special clothing or equipment is required.

 About the Practitioner